millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 - Follow these [instructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/accessing-virtual-machine-secure-shell.html) to connect to your DIPC service using your SSH key.
 Connect using the opc user.

 ### STEP 3: Copy the ADWCS wallet and sample files to your DIPC server.
-- Create the directory /tmp/dipcadw and place the files in /tmp/dipcadw/.
-Copy the ADWCS wallet files from Lab 100 to your DIPC server using WinSCP or FileZilla.
-Download the sample data files to your DIPC server using wget.
-Unzip the files.
+- Create the directory /tmp/dipcadw on your DIPC server
 ```
-$sudo -s
+$ sudo -s
-$su - oracle
+$ su - oracle
-$mkdir /tmp/dipcadw
+$ mkdir /tmp/dipcadw
 ```
 - Copy the ADWC wallet zip file to /tmp/dipcadw/ using WinSCP or Filezilla.
 - Run these commands to download the sample files and unzip the files.
 ```
 $ wget https://oracle.github.io/learning-library/workshops/journey4-adwc/files/datafiles.zip -O /tmp/dipcadw/datafiles.zip
 $ wget https://oracle.github.io/learning-library/workshops/journey4-adwc/files/SmartExport.xml -O /tmp/dipcadw/SmartExport.xml
-$unzip /tmp/dipadw/wallet_DIPC.zip -d /tmp/dipcadw/
+$ unzip /tmp/dipadw/wallet_DIPC.zip -d /tmp/dipcadw/
-$unzip /tmp/dipcadw/datafiles.zip -d /tmp/dipcadw/
+$ unzip /tmp/dipcadw/datafiles.zip -d /tmp/dipcadw/
-$gunzip -- keep /tmp/dipcadw/datafiles/sales.csv.gz
+$ gunzip -- keep /tmp/dipcadw/datafiles/sales.csv.gz
 ```

 # Configure the ADWC target for ODI, OGG, and EDQ

 ## Steps

-### STEP 1:
+### STEP 1: Configure your ADWC database instance
-- Run these commands to configure ODI, OGG, and EDQ in the ADWC target using your SQL Developer Connection from lab 200 to connect to your ADWC instance.
+- Run these commands to configure ODI, OGG, and EDQ in the ADWC target using your SQL Developer Connection for the ADWC admin user from lab 200 to connect to your ADWC instance.
 ```
 CREATE USER ODI_USER IDENTIFIED BY WelcomeDIPCADWC1;
 GRANT CREATE SESSION TO ODI_USER;